AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 These models place heavy emphasis on early-stage interactions and top of funnel engagement.
 U-Shaped attribution is the recommended model as it factors in both the FT and LC touchpoints ensuring credit is given to any touch that influenced the Lead into creation.
 However, additional insight can be gained from the First Touch and Lead Creation Touch models if you are looking to understand those specific parts of the Lead journey in more detail.

-## RECOMMENDED REPORTS USING THE BIZIBLE TOUCHPOINT (BT) {#recommended-reports-using-the-bizible-touchpoint-bt}
+## Recommended Reports using the Buyer Touchpoint (BT) {#recommended-reports-using-the-buyer-touchpoint-bt}

-1. **LEADS with BIZIBLE TOUCHPOINTS**
+1. **LEADS with BUYER TOUCHPOINTS**

 **1.1 | New Leads by Marketing Channel**

-Summarizing your Lead’s Bizible Touchpoint data by the field ‘Marketing Channel’ is the highest-level view that represents what channels/tactics are influencing new Leads into creation.
+Summarizing your Lead’s Buyer Touchpoint data by the field ‘Marketing Channel’ is the highest-level view that represents what channels/tactics are influencing new Leads into creation.
 Structuring this report around a ‘Date Type’ = “Created Date” ensures a cohort of ‘net new Leads’ (when the Lead was created in your CRM) is established in the report.

 <table>
  <tbody>